-three four decades ago was tremendous.
+Early advocates of Community Media enthusiastically believed that exposure to stories in conversation could create a more informed and connected community.
+The effort required was tremendous in order to produce stories three four decades ago.
 Good stories still require a concerted effort to research and produce.
 What has changed?
 Initially the expectation of quality was in the conversation itself not the media in which it was captured and shared.

-Where we are now in what has been labeled techno-info chaos.
-Many community media organizations are struggling for both technological currency and relevancy.
-To add to the challenges of an extensive landscape change, Community Media has not been devoid of self-righteous infighting, nor absent of the elevation of personal dreams over vision-for-all by those empowered to oversee community assets that are to represent local, welcome diversity and be commercial free.
+Where we are now has been labeled techno-info chaos.
+Many Community Media organizations are struggling for both technological currency and relevancy.
+To add to the challenges of an extensive landscape change, Community Media has not been devoid of self-righteous infighting.
+Nor has it been absent of the elevation of personal dreams over vision for all by those empowered to oversee community assets that are to represent local voices, welcome diversity and be commercial-free.

-Footnote: When I see a hint of the original vision realized, it bring me to tears.
+Footnote: When I see a hint of the original vision realized, it brings me to tears.